Gigaspaces/xap-docs/site/content/xap/12.3/overview/product-architecture.markdown

 ## Jetty Web Container

-Jetty is a very popular web container, which provides support for JEE [web container]({{% latestjavaurl%}}/web-application-overview.html) specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.
+Jetty is a very popular web container, which provides support for JEE [web container](../dev-java/web-application-overview.html) specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.

-The integration with the [Jetty web container]({{% latestjavaurl%}}/web-jetty-processing-unit-container.html) allows you to run JEE web applications (.war files) in GigaSpaces XAP.
+The integration with the [Jetty web container](../dev-java/web-jetty-processing-unit-container.html) allows you to run JEE web applications (.war files) in GigaSpaces XAP.

-## Microsoft .NET container
+## Microsoft .NET Container

 The .NET SBA application takes advantage of the ability to run business services and .NET code, co located with the data stored within the space.

-The [.NET container]({{% latestneturl%}}) bridges the technical gap and provides a native .NET experience for .NET applications.
+The [.NET container](../dev-dotnet/the-processing-unit-overview.html) bridges the technical gap and provides a native .NET experience for .NET applications.

 ## Mule Integration

 Mule is a popular open source Enterprise Services Bus implementation in Java.
-The [Mule container integration]({{% latestjavaurl%}}/mule-esb.html) allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.
+The [Mule container integration](../dev-java/mule-esb.html) allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.